 How To Remove Dead Skin From The Face

 It might not be the most pleasant thing to think about, but everyone has dead skin cells on their face, which can make the skin look dull and dry.
-Exfoliating helps to remove these dead skin cells and reveal fresh skin underneath.
-There are many ways to exfoliate the skin, but not all are created equal.
-We'll be discussing the different types of exfoliants, how to use them, and when to exfoliate.
+Exfoliating helps remove these dead skin cells and reveal fresh skin underneath.
+There are many ways to exfoliate the skin, but not all methods are created equal.
+We'll cover different types of exfoliants, how to use them, and when to exfoliate.
 By the end of this post, you'll be an expert on exfoliation!

 Why Do We Have Dead Skin On Our Faces?

 Humans shed millions of skin cells every day.
-Our skin gradually regenerates itself approximately every 30 days.
-As new skin cells reach the surface, they die and make room for newer cells underneath.
-Therefore, dead skin cells are the ones that have reached the end of their life cycle and are ready to be shed.
-This is a normal part of the skin's life cycle.
+Our skin regenerates itself approximately every 30 days.
+As new cells reach the surface, older ones die and fall away.
+Dead skin cells are simply part of this natural cycle.

 How Does Exfoliating Help Remove Dead Skin Cells?